INS Tir (A86): Anti-piracy

 On the evening of 5 February 2011, INS Tir was on a training mission west of the Suheli Par atoll in the Lakshadweep archipelago.
 She was alerted by the Maritime Rescue Coordination Centre (MRCC), Mumbai about Somali pirate activity in the area to her west.
 INS Tir tracked the pirate skiffs to a hijacked Thai fishing trawler Prantalay 11 being used as a pirate mother ship.

 INS Tir was then joined by ICGS Samar of the Indian Coast Guard.
 When the cadets on board Tir ordered the pirate ship to stop for inspection, they were fired upon.
 The cadets returned fire in which three pirates were injured, before the pirates raised a white flag and surrendered.
 28 pirates were arrested, and the 24 crew of the fishing trawler were rescued unharmed.

 2024

-On 1 October 2024, Indian Navy's First Training Squadron (1TS), including INS Tir, INS Shardul and ICGS Veera, reached Bandar Abbas, Iran for training purposes.
-The Indian flotilla was greeted by IRIS Zereh (P235) of the Iran Navy.
-The objective of the visit was enhancing maritime cooperation and interoperability.
-On 5 October 2024, the 1st Training Squadron reached Muscat, Oman, the third time in the last decade.
-The flotilla will stay there until 9 October.
-On 12 October 2024, INS Tir along with ICGS Veera reached Port of Manama, Bahrain.

 INS Tir was awarded the Southern Naval Command's Afloat Award for the ship's operational readiness and combat efficiency.

-2025

-On 1 September 2025, as part of the 1st Training Squadron (1TS), along with INS Shardul and ICGS Sarathi, the ship reached Port Victoria, Seychelles on a long-range deployment to the South Western Indian Ocean Region.
-The visit included professional interaction with the crew of ESPS Navarra (F85) of the Spanish Navy who also visited the country during the period.
-The squadron departed the port on 4 September.
-On 16 September, the squadron, led by Captain Tijo K Joseph and joined by INS Sujata, reached Maputo, Mozambique, for a four-day visit.
-The four-day visit includes bilateral exercises with the Mozambique Navy as well as visit of 1TS trainees to various training establishments of the Mozambique Defence Forces.
-The visit will conclude with a PASSEX and joint surveillance of Mozambique EEZ.
-The squadron also visited La Réunion during the deployment.
-On 25 September, the ships called at the Mombasa, Kenya.
-On 28 September, the fleet departed and conducted PASSEX with KNS Shupavu (P3130) of the Kenya Navy.